Behind the Scenes of HSC - a place where you can grow

 Kristina Chan is a nurse practitioner at the Minor Treatment Clinic at Health Sciences Centre, providing care to patients with non-urgent injuries or illnesses.

-The majority of patients who visit the clinic are referred from the Emergency Department, which helps streamline care based on the patient’s needs.
+Many patients who visit the clinic are referred from the Emergency Department, which helps streamline care based on the patient’s needs.

 “What I like most about working here is being able to support and care for patients and to be part of their recovery process,” she said.